Why four-hand performance?

 Do I need to be able to sightread?

-Repertoire is selected well in advance of the workshop so there is ample time learn the music before the workshop.
+Repertoire is selected well in advance of the workshop so there’s ample time to learn the music before the workshop.
 Sightreading proficiency is therefore not an issue for concern.

 Do I play well enough for Kinhaven?